-Every successful organization has an effective maintenance team behind the scenes, tweaking and repairing the tools and facilities we all depend on.
-And behind every successful maintenance team is a maintenance manager who knows how to inspire workers to give their best.
+Every successful facility has an effective maintenance team working tirelessly behind the scenes.
+And behind every successful maintenance team is a manager who knows how to inspire them.

 2. Be Open to New Techniques and Technologies

 Maintenance has a direct impact on the bottom line.
 Everything has to shut down every time a machine is adjusted or repaired, which chips away at profits.

 Maintenance departments need to be on the lookout for new ways to solve old problems.
 Even small adjustments can add up to big savings in time and money.
 For example, the department can use a tighter calibration standard than required when adjusting machinery.

 Being open to suggestions from your maintenance technicians is important.
 Because they spend the most time with the equipment and assets, they can often come up with clever, practical modifications that speed up time-consuming tasks — such as installing an access point above a gear set so it can easily be checked for wear, rather than having to disassemble the whole machine.

 Being as prepared as possible makes life easier for everyone involved when it comes to emergency maintenance.
 Discuss common machine failures with your team and create work orders in advance, making sure spare parts are available and easily accessible.

 Many CMMS software applications make it possible for users to identify and report on both failure and repair frequency, with the ability to create standardized work order templates.
 Being prepared for a problem puts you about halfway to fixing it.